siyuan-note/siyuan/README_en_US.md

 ### Do you plan to support plugins?

-SiYuan supports ((20201004194026-s8h2cog "Use on browser")),  which can be extended by browser plug-ins.
+SiYuan supports use on browser,  which can be extended by browser plug-ins.
 We are looking forward to other developers writing browser plug-ins for SiYuan.
-With the gradual provision of ((20201227201751-gv0fpx2 "Kernel API")) , we will introduce a plug-in mechanism in the future.
+With the gradual provision of Kernel API , we will introduce a plug-in mechanism in the future.

 ### Do I need to pay for it?